 Ensuring that accounting information is objective requires entities to report financial statements that are independent.
 IU fiscal officers can be independent from the financials of their department by reporting with integrity and not letting personal opinions or biases sway their reporting.
 To ensure this, financials should be supported with strong, unbiased evidence and research.

 Another example is IU renovating the Maurer School of Law and attempting to secure new financing to make updates to the current building.
-IU chooses to issue a new bond offering and only provides potential investors the consolidated Cash Flow Statement.
-Providing just this financial statement only gives investors an idea of the cash flows of the university for one year and neglects to highlight other pertinent information such as current asset balances, especially focused on existing capital assets.
+IU chooses to issue a new bond offering and only provides potential investors the consolidated cash flow statement.
+Providing this financial statement only gives investors an idea of the cash flows of the university for one year and neglects to highlight other pertinent information such as current asset balances, especially focused on existing capital assets.
 Investors are also missing income generation which is key in understanding the value of the bond.
 Investors are unlikely to provide the funding.

-This section outlines requirements related to accounting principles, as well as best practices (if applicable).
+This section outlines general requirements and best practices related to Accounting Fundamentals - Accounting Principles.
 While not required, the best practices outlined below allows users to gain a better picture of the entity’s financial health and help identify potential issues on a more frequent basis.
-This allows organization to identify, errors, mistakes and pitfalls can be remedied quickly and prevent larger issues down the road.
+This allows organizations to identify errors, mistakes and pitfalls which can be remedied quickly and prevent larger issues in the future.

-- Review all the fundamental accounting principles listed within the document to gain pertinent knowledge of accounting at IU.
-After reviewing, if users have questions, reach out to the campus office or the Accounting and Reporting Services Team at firstname.lastname@example.org.
+- Review all the Accounting Principles standard listed within the document to gain pertinent knowledge of accounting at IU.
+After reviewing, if users have questions, reach out to the campus office or the Accounting and Reporting Services team at firstname.lastname@example.org.